 Russian-American Mezzo-Soprano Mariya Kaganskaya’s most recent roles include Larina in Eugene Onegin with Opera Omaha, Pauline in Pique Dame with West Bay Opera, Cherubino (Le nozze di Figaro), Page (Salome) and Paula (Florencia en el Amazonas) at Florida Grand Opera, Tisbe (La Cenerentola), Suzuki (Madama Butterfly), and Third Wood Sprite (Rusalka) at Arizona Opera, and Teacher in the Santa Fe Opera’s world premiere production of The (R)evolution of Steve Jobs, the recording of which earned the 2019 GRAMMY Award for Best Opera Recording.
 Last season she joined the San Francisco Opera for the production of Dialogues of the Carmelites.
-This season Mariya performs Suzuki in Madame Butterfly with West Bay Opera and Larina in Eugene Onegin with Opera Columbus.
+This season Mariya performs Suzuki in Madame Butterfly with West Bay Opera, Larina in Eugene Onegin with Opera Columbus, and covers Third Lady in The Magic Flute with San Francisco Opera.

 Ms. Kaganskaya has performed the roles of Mrs. Rockefeller/Natalia (Frida) and Käthchen (Werther), and study-covered the role of Charlotte (Werther) at Florida Grand Opera.
 Her other recently performed roles include Dorabella (Così fan tutte), Ottavia (L’incoronazione di Poppea), Serse (Serse), Olga (Eugene Onegin), Hostess (Boris Godunov), Marta (Iolanta), La Nourrice (Milhaud’s Médée), Mexican Woman (A Streetcar Named Desire), Dinah (Trouble in Tahiti), and Julia Bertram (Mansfield Park).
 Up and coming performances include the role of Rowan in the workshop of the new opera We Wear the Sea Like a Coat with Opera Ithaca.